PurdueECE264/2018SpringProblems/HW04/README.md

 <strong>Do not print anything other than the required output (i.e., no debugging output, etc.).</strong>
 <strong>`ifndef` is used for grading.
 Please do not change it.</strong>

+# Q&A
+Q1.
+If connect doesn't succeed, what error message should we print?
+A1. `Connect()` function should return NULL when connect doesn't succeed.
+You don't have to print error message.

+Q2.
+Are the outputx.txt files in HW04 basically the expectedx.txt that were given in our old homeworks?
+Can we use it in our Makefile for HW04?
+A2.
+Yes, they are basically the expectedx.txt that were given in old homeworks and you can use that in your Makefile for HW04.